Follow This Old House online:

 • Maneuvering: Don’t exceed 55 miles per hour, and remember that trailers require a wider-than-normal turning radius.
 Drive forward into a parking space whenever possible, and if you must back up into a spot, place your hand on the bottom of the steering wheel and look over your shoulder.

 • Packing the trailer: The trailer should have about 60% of the cargo weight in front and 40% in the back.
-Put heavier items on the bottom and lighter items on top, and secure everything with straps.
+Put heavier items on the bottom and lighter items on top, and secure everything with moving straps.

 • Speed and braking: Towing heavy items affects braking and acceleration.
 U-Haul recommends leaving between four and five seconds between you and the car in front of you.